mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/release-notes/index.md

 enterprise: false
 ---

 This is the first release of Prometheus to Universe.
-Based on the latest stable release version of Prometheus, version 2.3.1, this installation would be supported on DCOS cluster 1.10 and above.
+Based on the latest stable release version of Prometheus, version 2.3.1, this installation is supported on DC/OS clusters running 1.10 and later.

 Released first version of Service Guide with following topics: